scloud19/SECipedia/Linux/Linux Basics/kernel.md

         Memory management
             Keeps track of all memory, how it's shared between processes, etc.

+            Specifically, the kernel manages memory during the context switch in which these must be taken into account The kernel must have its own private area in memory that user processes can't access

+                Each user process needs its own section of memory

+                One user process may not access the private memory of another process

+                User processes can share memory

+                Some memory in the user processes can be read-only

+                The system can use more memory than is physically present by using disk space.

+            MMU (Memory Management Unit)
+                Is housed inside modern CPU's

+                Enables virtual memory
+                    A memory access scheme

+                    When a process is using virtual memory it doesn't access the memory by its physical location in the hardware.
+Instead, the kernel sets up each process to act as if it had an entire machine to itself.

         Device Drivers
             The "middle man" between the hardware and process.